SirHolmstrom/Nordic-MMORPG-Addons/Nordic Addons/Nordic Emote System/README.md

 ```
 - we don't send the string to the server it's getting the id after that and finds the EmoteData using that integer.
 - OneShot means it will stop playing after one loop while Loop will continue until you start moving or leaving players "IDLE" state.

+### UPDATE **Emote Text In Chat**
+Introducing a very neat option to use an emote message in text, if you have a target it will display that emote in relation to it, if no target it's just a simple emote.
+for example:
+no target emote quote:
+{EMOTER} clap excitedly.
+target emote quote:
+{EMOTER} clap excitedly for {TARGET}.
+The neat thing is this never goes via the server but is synced accross, so no extra overhead.
+EMOTER will be translated the following way:
+are we the EMOTER?
+You : Name
+are we the TARGET?
+You : Name
+So while you see "You burst into Dance with OtherPlayerName", they see "Yourname burst into Dance with OtherPlayerName (or YOU if the target is you).